North Melbourne railway station: History

 In May 2006, it was announced that the station was to be redeveloped as part of a $36 million project.
 Work included a new main entrance at the up (southern) end of the station, with escalators, stairs and lifts installed for quicker access to other platforms and to cater for disabled passengers.
 Work started in May 2007, and was completed on 16 November 2009.
 To aid construction and avoid disruption to train passengers, a crash deck was erected over the tracks, to allow trains to run normally underneath while building work continued overhead.

 In March 2008, bus route 401 began operating from North Melbourne to the Royal Melbourne Hospital and University of Melbourne in Carlton and Parkville, removing the need for passengers to those destinations to travel via the City Loop.

 After December 2013, V/Line Geelong and Warrnambool services no longer stopped at the station, due to the opening of the first section of the Regional Rail Link (RRL) between Southern Cross and South Kensington.
 The line runs to the west of North Melbourne, but no platforms were provided.
 On 11 July 2014, Ballarat, Ararat, Bendigo, Swan Hill and Echuca line services also ceased stopping at North Melbourne, having moved to the RRL tracks.

-In November 2017, the Victorian State Government announced that, as part of the Metro Tunnel project, North Melbourne would be renamed West Melbourne, to better reflect its geographical location, and to allow a nearby new station to be named North Melbourne.
-The name change plan was later abandoned.
+In November 2017, the Victorian State Government announced that North Melbourne would be renamed West Melbourne, to better reflect its geographical location, and to allow one of the new stations constructed as part of the Metro Tunnel project to be named North Melbourne.
+The change was abandoned in 2020, with the Metro Tunnel station being named Arden instead.

+From 1 February 2026, the Sunbury line would cease stopping at North Melbourne station as it would be routed via the Metro tunnel.

 Platforms, facilities and services

 North Melbourne has six platforms: two side platforms and two island platforms with four faces.
+It is served by Craigieburn, Sunbury, Upfield, Werribee and Williamstown line trains, as well as V/Line Seymour and Shepparton line services.

 The main station entrance is at the southern end of the platforms, at the intersection of Adderley and Dryburgh Streets.
 The station building contains the main booking office, public toilets and a kiosk, with platform access via escalators and lifts.
 At the north end, the original asphalt ramps link all six platforms, with Platforms 2 through to 6 having heritage-listed verandas and brick waiting rooms.

-At the north end of the station are 1970s-era brown brick buildings, built over the former Dynon Road overpass, which contain public toilets and the former railway parcels office.
-Until November 2009, the building was also the main exit to Ireland Street and Railway Place, and contained the booking office and a kiosk, until those facilities were moved to the new concourse at the south end.
+At the north end of the station are 1970s-era brown brick buildings, built over the former Dynon Road overpass, which include public toilets and the former railway parcels office.
+Until November 2009, that building was also the main exit to Ireland Street and Railway Place, and contained the booking office and a kiosk, until those facilities were moved to the new concourse at the south end.
 The north end also has an exit leading west to the Melbourne Yard rail freight terminal, which is not open to public access.

-North Melbourne is served by Craigieburn, Sunbury, Upfield, Werribee and Williamstown line trains, as well as V/Line Seymour and Shepparton line services.